foreveratom/8-bit-computer-ram-programmer/README.md

 This project uses an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) to replace the [RAM programming module](https://eater.net/8bit/ram) dip switches and push buttons for the 8-Bit Computer.
 The ESP8266 hosts a HTTP server from which programs can be loaded into the computer.

-Note: the documentation hereunder assumes that you are familiar with Ben Eater's 8-bit computer build and dealing with Arduino things.
+The documentation hereunder assumes that you are familiar with Ben Eater's 8-bit computer build and dealing with Arduino things.

 ## Seriously, why?

-One may argue that adding a super-capable microcontroller to the 8-bit computer totally defeats the purpose of the 8-bit computer which is made with only basic integrated circuits.
+One may argue that adding a super-capable microcontroller to the 8-bit computer totally defeats the purpose of it, which is made with only basic integrated circuits.
 Those people are right, and overkill is the definition of this project.

-However, while testing and programming the my 8-bit computer build, too much sanity was lost trying to deal with the dip switches and their flaky connections to breadboards; a different solution was needed, badly.
+However, while testing and programming my computer build, too much sanity was lost trying to deal with the dip switches and their flaky connections to breadboards; some would even pop out a few cm away when fiddled with.
+A different solution was needed, badly.
 Also how cool would that be to be able to program the computer from any web browser?
 Right?

-I had an ESP12 board lying around from past tinkering; this thing has wireless and bluetooth built-in, acts and programs like an Arduino; it's wonderful and perfectly suited for the job.
+I had an ESP8266 development board lying around from past tinkering; this thing has wireless and bluetooth built-in, acts and programs like an Arduino; it's wonderful and perfectly suited for the job.

 I had the technology...you know the drill.